 Top 10 Things to Do in Salmon, Idaho

 Though a small town, Salmon, Idaho packs a punch when it comes to drinking, dining, and socializing.
 In fact, local establishments have garnered attention from national food shows and publications.
 Whether you're in the mood to grab a quick pizza or enjoy three courses in a classic steakhouse, you'll find it here.
-After dinner, grab a beer and enjoy a rousing night of karaoke, or have a quiet sip in a cocktail lounge.
-It's easy to see why some people argue that dining should be #1 on this list... you'll have to decide for yourself.
-Whatever your flavor, make sure to check out several places to eat in Salmon, Idaho!
+After dinner, grab a beer and even enjoy a taste of one of our new local breweries!
+It's all good - you'll have to decide for yourself.
+Whatever your flavor, make sure to check out our several places to eat in Salmon, Idaho!

 #8: ATV and Trail Riding